mahmoudsajjadi/Minesweeper/README.md

 deselect_selected_cell:
 - Sets the previously selected cell to not be selected
-- Updates the text on the button based on whether the cell has been flagged or uncovered

 flag_selected_cell:
 - If the cell is selected: sets flagged to true and put ‘F’ on button

 uncover_selected_cell
 - Sets uncovered to true
-- If cell is mine: calls show_mine, else ‘U’ is added to button
+- If cell is mine: calls show_mine, else set cell text to the number of surrounding mines

+get_surrounding_cells
+- creates a list of the cells around the selected cell in 3x3 grid
+- prints the list of coords to terminal

+count_surrounding_mines
+- uses the surrounding cells list to determine how many mines are around the cell

 randomize_mines
 - Sets the total number of mines to 20% of the board